mattbnz/web-matt/content/about/index.md

 I have strong communication skills and a keen ability to translate business needs into precise technical solutions.

 After a long and successful career at Google, I'm embarking on the challenge of building my own business focused on providing technology consulting and development services to local and global clients.
 I aspire to solve problems for a range of businesses, but with a specific interest in addressing problems in the agriculture and electricity industries that work towards reducing emissions and addressing climate change.

+I'm actively working on building my professional network and connecting with other like-minded folks - if that sounds like you, I'd love to hear from you via the links in the sidebar (or below if you're on a small screen).

 ## Career Profile